Significant-Gravitas/AutoGPT-Code-Ability/README.md

 To set up your database, begin by configuring the database URL through an environment variable:

 ```
-export DATABASE_URL=postgres://agpt_live:bnfaHGGSDF134345@127.0.0.1/codegen
+cp .env.example .env
 ```

-Then, migrate your database schema with:
+Then, update the values to match your configuration, and migrate your database schema with:

 ```
 prisma migrate dev --name init